joelmathewthomas/archinstall-luks2-lvm2-secureboot-tpm2/README.md

 $ sbctl enroll-keys -m
 ```

 Warning: Some firmware is signed and verified with Microsoft's keys when secure boot is enabled.
 Not validating devices could brick them.
-To enroll your keys without enrolling Microsoft's, run: sbctl enroll-keys.
+To enroll your keys without enrolling Microsoft's, run: `sbctl enroll-keys`.
 Only do this if you know what you are doing.

 Check the secure boot status again: